juice-shop/pwning-juice-shop/appendix/README.md

 application locally and on the default port http://localhost:3000.
 Change the URL accordingly if you use a different root URL.

+Often there are multiple ways to solve a challenge.
+In most cases just one possible solution is presented here.
+This is typically the easiest or most obvious one from the authors perspective.

 ### Find the carefully hidden 'Score Board' page

 1. Open the _Source code view_ of your brower from any screen of the